On this page

 Important hardware considerations

-Low-side current sensing requires very high synchronisation of the PWM generated by the driver and the ADC triggering.
-There are two main considerations to have in mind when choosing your driver parameters:
+Low-side current sensing requires very high synchronisation of the PWM generated by the driver

-1. PWM frequency considerations
+- PWM frequency considerations

 See more info about driver paramers in the driver docs!

-ย 1.
-PWM frequency considerations
+2. PWM frequency considerations

 As the ADC conversion takes some time to finish and as this conversion has to happen only during the specific time window ( when all the phases are grounded - low-side mosfets are ON ) it is important to use an appropriate PWM frequency.
 PWM frequency will determine how long each period of the PWM is and in term how much time the low-side switches are ON.
 Higher PWM frequency will leave less time for the ADC to read the current values.

-On the other hand, having higher PWM frequency will produce smoother operation, so there is definitely a tradeoff here.
+On the other hand, having higher PWM frequency will produce smoother operation, so there is definitely a trade-off here.

 RULE OF THUMB: PWM frequency

-The rule of thumb is to stay arround 20kHz. driver.pwm_frequency = 20000;
+The rule of thumb is to stay arround 20kHz.driver.pwm_frequency = 20000;

-ย 2.
-PWM pin considerations
+3. Appropriate PWM and ADC pin considerations

-RULE OF THUMB: PWM timer pins
+RULE OF THUMB: PWM timer and ADC pins

 Hardware configuration